todogroup/todogroup.org/content/en/guides/employee-engagement.md

 * Be transparent when motivations or affiliations change
 * Be careful with using background channels.
 This can disrupt project communication because the project doesn't have the context.

-## Principle 6: Enforces Respectful Behavior.
+## Principle 6: Promotes Respectful Behavior.

 *Participants agree to adhere to community-established codes of conduct.
 Organizations commit to holding their participants accountable for their behavior.*